kyletolle/polis.js/README.md

 listen to: `PORT=<your port number>` To change the default port, modify `listeningPort` in the code.

+If you're like me, you'll likely be running another web app, which will be listening on $PORT.
+So when you try to start polis.js, you'll get an error.
+You can start it up with a custom port from the command line quite easily, though.

+`PORT=9000 node polis.js`

 ### Status Code

 The server currently returns a `200` HTTP status code by default.
 To make the